-BUILDING TECH PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.
+BUILDING PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.

 Great products start with design, and design begins with the User.